microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 In this example, the Customer Service contains the following endpoints:

 1. POST `/register-for-webhook`: Registers the sender's URL to receive notifications when the external task-list data changes.
 Currently, Alfred registers it's `/task-list-hook` endpoint to this URL to be called when the Customer Service receives a notification on its `/echo-external-data-webhook` endpoint.
-2. POST `/echo-external-data-webhook`: "Echoes" the external data services data update notifications to our own webhook subscribers.
-This data will be forwarded to our own subscribers.
-Registered to be called by the External Data Service when there's been a change to data upstream.
+2. POST `/external-data-webhook`: Registered to be called by the External Data Service webhook when there's been a change to data upstream.

 Find the details of the API in the [Customer Service README](./src/mock-customer-service/README.md).